piyushkumar08/Retail-Analysis/README.md

 ## 4. Implementation <a name="model"></a>
 Before modellling, Outlier Testing is done to remove all the outliers for different variables.
-After that, the data have been split into training and testing with a ratio of 70:30
+After that, the data have been split into training and testing with a ratio of 70:30.
+Modelling is done on train data and after that testing is performed.

 ## 5. Result<a name="results"></a>
 The details of the results show in the "Retail-Analysis_Insights.pdf" uploaded above.